Jiading Wetlands: History

-The wetland was used to be a salt-evaporation pond.
-In 2011, it was declared a national heritage wetland by the Ministry of the Interior.
-With the growing popularity of the area for birdwatching, the Kaohsiung City Government decided to construct a road leading to the area in July 2014 to accommodate the increasing number of tourists.
+The wetland was used to be a salt evaporation pond.
+In 2011, the Ministry of the Interior declared the area to be a national heritage.
+In July 2014, the Kaohsiung City Government decided to construct road leading to the area to accommodate the birdwatching activity and the growing popularity among visitors.
 In the same year, local residents filed a petition to avoid the construction.

 Ecology

 In early 2015, the wetland is home to 162 spoonbills, which counted about 8% of the global population.